Microwave89/drvtricks/README.md

 # drvtricks
 drvtricks kernel driver for Windows 7 SP1 and 8.1 x64, that tricks around in your system.

+- What is this?

+It is a small Windows kernel driver that serves as a non-malicious Proof of Concept (PoC) for demo purposes on the subject of rootkit techniques.
+Normally, rootkits are used by attackers in order to conceal both various malware as well as its activity.
+In this example the payload consists of a local keylogger which stores key presses into an NTFS special file hidden by Windows itself.

+- Oh...ok, now show me the source!

 ===== IMPORTANT INFORMATION REGARDING THE SOURCE CODE COMMENTS =====